This is a gallery of abandoned and forgotten communities in the United States.

 Springton is a former coal camp developed by the Spring Coal Mining Company in Mercer County, West Virginia.

 Tams is a former coal camp developed by the Gulf Smokeless Coal Company in Wyoming County, West Virginia.

 Nuttallburg, located along the New River in Fayette County, West Virginia, was a coal mining venture that was spawned out of England-born entrepreneur John Nuttall.

-Itmann is a coal camp developed by the Pocahontas Fuel Company in Wyoming County, West Virginia.
+Brooklyn is a former coal camp developed by the Brooklyn Coal Company along the New River in West Virginia.

 Kay Moor, West Virginia is a former Low Moor Iron company town.
 At its height, Kay Moor featured a coal mine and processing plant.
 Kay Moor was named for James Kay, a Low Moor Iron employee whose task was to construct the town at the base of the mountain.

 Exchange is a former stopping point along the Coal & Coke Railway and a ghost town in Braxton County, West Virginia.

 The Palmer Park Apartment Building Historic District is located in the Palmer Park neighborhood of Detroit, Michigan, and is well regarded for its ornate and varied examples of apartment buildings.
 The district was listed on the National Register of Historic Places in 1983 with a boundary increase in 2005.